Kasunmadura/k8s/README.md

 #### Container Runtime
 The container runtime is the software that is responsible for running containers.
 Kubernetes supports two runtimes: Docker and rkt.

+### K8s Objects/API primitives

+1. Persitent entities in the Kubernetes System.
+2. Uses these to represent state of the cluster.
+3. Describe:
+      What application are running.
+      which nodes those applications are running on.
+      Polices around those application
+4. Kubernetes Object are "records of intent"

+#### API primitives

+Object Spec

+1. Provided to Kubernetes.
+2. Describes desired state of objects.

+Object Status

+1. Provided by Kubernetes.
+2. Describes the actual state of the object.

+#### Common Kubernetes Objects

+1. Node
+2. Pods
+3. Deployments
+4. Services
+5. ConfigMaps

+#### Kubernetes Namespaces

+1. Multiple virtual clustes back by the same vitual cluster.
+2. Generally for large deployments.
+3. Provide scope for names.
+4. Easy way to divide cluster resources.
+5. Allows for multiple teams of users.
+6. Allows for resource quotas.
+7. Special "kube-system" Namespaces (used to diffentiate system pods from user pods).

+#### Nodes

+1. Might be a VM or physical machine.
+2. Services necessary to run pods.
+3. Managed by the master.
+4. Services necessary:
+      Container runtime
+      kubelet
+      kube-proxy
+5. Not inherently created by kubernetes.but by the Cloud Provicer.
+6. Kubernetes check the node for validity.

+#### Cloud Controller Managers

+1. Route controller (google compute cluseter: gce clusters only).
+2. Service Controller.
+3. PersistentVolumeLabels controller.

+#### Node Controller

+1. Assigns CIDR block to a newly registered node.
+2. Keeps track of the nodes.
+3. Monitors the node health.
+4. Evicts pods from unhealthy nodes.
+5. Can taint nodes based on current conditions in more recent versions.